What is Sec_rity without u?

 Data security!
 What is data security and why is it so important?
 What is the difference between data security and data protection?
 It's a complex topic and often causes confusion.
 In a joint campaign, The Core facilities for communication and IT want to raise more awareness.
 Pat Privacy, Ingo Innocent and the Gremlin are helping.

-Data security deals with the protection of data, regardless whether it has a personal reference or not.
-Data security concerns all measures to protect data from manipulation, loss or unauthorized access, regardless of whether it is in analog or digital form.
+Data security deals with the protection of data, whether relating to a person or not.
+Data security concerns all measures to protect data from manipulation, loss or unauthorized access, regardless of be it in analog or digital form.
 In principle, this applies to all information, including research data, business concepts, design plans, tax records, etc.

 The German Federal Data Protection Act (BDSG) contains a series of technical and organizational measures designed to guarantee data security.
-Both access to the computer and to paper folders or workbooks must be prevented in rooms with public traffic.
+Both access to the computer and to paper folders or workbooks must be prevented in rooms open to the public.

 According to the EU Parliament, this right to informational self-determination is derived from Article 8 (1) of the European Convention on Human Rights.